hashicorp/field-workshops-terraform/docs/slides/aws/hcp-terraform-v2/index.md

 > | :--------------------: | --- | :------: | --- | :----------: | --- | :----: |
 > | Korn<br>C<br>Bourne | | BladeLogic<br>Opsware<br>VMware | | Ansible<br>Chef<br>Puppet<br>Terraform | | Terraform<br>ARM templates<br>CloudFormation<br>GC Deployment Manager | -->

 - The overall infrastructure automation space is not new and there have been multiple generations of promising implementation solutions.
 The true realization of IaC had not happened until Terraform settled as the de facto solution.
-Terraform Cloud is a next-generation service to support that realization moving forward.
+HCP Terraform is a next-generation service to support that realization moving forward.

 - It important to highlight the innovative approach from HashiCorp in the IaC space since 2012.